Moïse Tshombe: President of Katanga

 CONAKAT won control of the Katanga provincial legislature in the May 1960 general elections.
 One month later, the Congo became an independent republic.
 Tshombe became President of the autonomous province of Katanga.
 Patrice Lumumba was tasked with forming a national government.
 Members of his party, the Mouvement National Congolais, were given charge of the portfolios of national defence and interior, despite Tshombe's objections.
 The portfolio for economic affairs was awarded to a CONAKAT member, but this was undercut by the positioning of nationalists in control of the Ministry and Secretariat for Economic Coordination.
 Mines and land affairs were placed under separate portfolios.
 Tshombe declared that this diluting of CONAKAT's influence rendered his agreement to support the government "null and void".

 On the evening of 11 July, Tshombe, accusing the central government of communist leanings and dictatorial rule, announced that Katanga was seceding from the Congo.
 Tshombe had the full support of both Belgium and the Union Minière in proclaiming Katanga independent.
 One American diplomat described Katanga as a sham, reporting to Washington that the State of Katanga was "designed mainly for the protection of European lives and property".
 Favoring continued ties with Belgium, Tshombe asked the Belgian government to send military officers to recruit and train a Katangese army.
-Tshombe's Belgian military adviser, Major Guy Weber, on 13 July 1960 appointed Major Jean-Marie Crèvecouer to train an army for Katanga.
+Tshombe's Belgian military adviser, Major Guy Weber, on 13 July 1960 appointed Major Jean-Marie Crèvecœur to train an army for Katanga.

-To disguise its lack of a military, the force being raised and trained was called the Katangese gendarmerie, but the name was highly misleading as the gendarmerie was in fact an army.
+To disguise its military nature, the force being raised and trained was called the Katangese gendarmerie, but this was highly misleading as it was in fact an army.
 The majority of the officers training the gendarmerie were Belgian.
 The Belgian historian Jules Gérard-Libois wrote: "During the entire month of August, a veritable race against the clock took place with the objective, for Tshombe and his advisers, of building a more or less efficient gendarmery before the eventual withdraw of the Belgian troops".
 Tshombe engaged in a successful bluff in the summer of 1960 as he maintained that Katanga had the military forces to repel an invasion while an army was being raised.

 Tshombe demanded United Nations recognition for independent Katanga, and he announced that any intervention by UN troops would be met with force.
 Nonetheless, Congolese Prime Minister Patrice Lumumba and his successor, Cyrille Adoula, successfully requested intervention from UN forces.
 UN forces were sent under the direction of UN Secretary-General Dag Hammarskjöld.